SolidLabResearch/miravi-a-linked-data-viewer/README.md

         "source": "The datasource or custom URL",
-        "subject": "The subject required for the SPARQL query", "predicate": "The predicate required for the SPARQL query"
+        "subject": "The subject required for the SPARQL query", "predicate": "The predicate required for the SPARQL query" },
-        // sources can be added directly in the `comunicaContext.sources` or be obtained from the index file in `sourcesIndex`
-      },
       "variables": {
         "variableExampleString": ["\"String1\"", "\"String2\""],